SovereignCloudStack/standards/Standards/scs-01XX-v1-secure-connections.md

 [Mozilla publishes and maintains](https://wiki.mozilla.org/Security/Server_Side_TLS) TLS recommendations and corresponding presets for configuration and testing.
 Considering Mozilla's well-established name in the internet and open source communities, this could qualify as a good basis for the standard concerning the TLS configurations.

+### Storage network protection

+As stated in the overview of communication channels, the existence and characteristics of the storage frontend and replication networks are highly specific to the storage backend solution in use.
+In conjunction with the fact that storage performance is easily impacted by anything that introduces latency or reduces throughput on these channels, there is no easy recommendation on how to secure them that can be made here.

+This is partially mitigated by OpenStack's ability to encrypt storage data before it enters the storage backend, protecting the data regardless of the storage channels characteristics.
+But this only applies to block data of volumes that use an encrypted volume type and does not apply to other data put into the storage backend by OpenStack, for example images.
+As such, this does not fully address unsecured storage channels.

+However, requiring the network storage channels to be dedicated physical connections separate from the other channels like tenant VM traffic or API communication can increase both the reliability as well as security of the storage connections.
+Therefore this standard should at least recommend a dedicated network infrastructure to be implemented for the storage if network storage backends are used, such as Ceph.

 ### Options considered